wp-digital/wp-bugsnag-fe/README.md

 ### Usage

-By default, library will be loaded with higher priority that `wp_enqueue_scripts` hook with attribute `defer` but it's possible to control through `innocode_bugsnag_fe_deferred` hook:
+By default, library will be loaded with higher priority than `wp_enqueue_scripts` hook with attribute `defer` but it's possible to control through `innocode_bugsnag_fe_deferred` hook:

 ````